 PART 15—RADIO FREQUENCY DEVICES

-Active Regulation FCC47 CFR Part 15 regulates unlicensed devices, such as Wi-Fi routers and Bluetooth transmitters, to prevent interference with licensed services.
+Active Regulation FCCPart 15 regulates unlicensed devices, such as Wi-Fi routers and Bluetooth transmitters, to prevent interference with licensed services.
 It includes technical standards for intentional and unintentional radiators, with power limits for devices in bands like 2.4 GHz and 5 GHz.
-For Wi-Fi, output power is limited to 1 watt in certain U-NII bands (47 CFR § 15.407).
-Devices must undergo testing and meet specific emission thresholds to ensure compliance (47 CFR § 15.209).
+Wi-Fi's output power is limited to 1 watt in certain U-NII bands.
+To ensure compliance, devices must undergo testing and meet specific emission thresholds.

 Summary of Technical Regulations